TechForJustice/protechme/README.md

 # first-chatbot-project
 Joshua Browder’s DoNotPay chatbot inspired me to create a chatbot of my own that will help people for free.
 I'm also learning how to code.

+Topics that Joshua is already addressing: homelessness, refugees, and parking tickets, immigration

 Few how tos for myself as I move forward: https://www.washingtonpost.com/news/innovations/wp/2016/08/09/legal-robot-helps-newly-evicted-file-for-housing-free-of-charge/